Carola Gruber: Life

 Carola Gruber studied Creative Writing and Cultural Journalism, as well as Comparative literature, in Hildesheim, Berlin, and Montreal.
-She earned her doctorate in Literary Studies at Ludwig Maximilian University of Munich.
+She earned her doctorate in Literary Studies at LMU Munich.
 Gruber received several awards supporting emerging authors and was a finalist for the Floriana Literature Prize.
 In addition to her individual publications, she has contributed to various literary magazines, including Am Erker, Außer.dem, lit, and poet.
 She lives in Munich, where she also teaches courses in creative writing.